rednecktanuki/BookSnatcher/Docs/index.md

 1. maximize the book on your larger better screen for best resolution.
 2. Adjust the scroll amount in the script if pages overlap or content is cut off.
 3. you MUST set the cursors to screenshot the window in the OBS screen.
+4. save the files where i tell you or it wont work